bahtiyartan/troia/docs/35StringManipulations.rst

 	APPENDSTRING 'Hello' TO FINALSTRING;
 	APPENDSTRING ' World' TO FINALSTRING;

-To benchmark using STRING/+ and STRINGBUILDER/APPENDSTRING you can write a while loop that makes one thousand concat operation.
 STRINGBUILDER is designed for only hi-performance string building operations, so it is not recommended to use STRINGBUILDER object instead of STRING.

+*To benchmark using STRING/+ and STRINGBUILDER/APPENDSTRING you can write a while loop that makes one thousand concat operation.*

 Looping on Strings: PARSE Command
 ---------------------------------